TRAFFIC, TRANSIT, ROAD WORK, WEATHER: Wednesday watch

 FERRIES, BUSES, WATER TAXI

-Ferries: WSF is on the 2-boat schedule for Fauntleroy-Vashon-Southworth.
+Ferries: WSF remains on the 2-boat schedule for Fauntleroy-Vashon-Southworth.
 Check here for alerts/updates.

 Metro buses are on their regular weekday schedules; watch @kcmetroalerts for word of reroutes/trip cancellations.